Floorp-Projects/Floorp/mobile/android/tests/browser/robocop/README.rst

  Firefox on Android devices.

-*Robocop Mochitest* tests run on Native Android builds marked with an 'rc' on treeherder.
+*Robocop Mochitest* tests run on Native Android builds marked with an 'rc' in TBPL.
 These are Java based tests which run from the mochitest harness and generate similar log files.
 These are designed for testing the native UI of Android devices by sending events to the front end.